5 Recommendations to Improve Employee Satisfaction Surveys

 This article does not attempt to provide a comprehensive guide to performing employee satisfaction surveys and leading employee focus groups.
 It does pinpoint five practices to embrace when conducting employee surveys and focus groups.

-Communicate the Fact That While Employee Responses Are Confidential, the Data Gathered Will be Used to Improve the Workplace
+While Employee Responses Are Confidential, the Data Gathered Will be Used to Improve the Workplace

 I have mixed emotions about confidential or secret surveys.
 On the one hand, I want the employees comfortable responding truthfully.
 On the other, the reason employers do employee satisfaction, or customer satisfaction surveys is to telegraph their openness to employee input.
 The second is to understand what is on their employees’ minds genuinely.